 MEAG Power includes the cost of SEPA power on its monthly bills submitted to the Participants for informational purposes only.
 However, the Participants, not MEAG Power, are responsible for making payments to SEPA.

-On April 6, 2017, SEPA published a proposed capacity rate decrease in the Federal Register.
-Following completion of the comment period and any final adjustments to the proposal, the new rate schedule will be filed with DOE and will become effective on an interim basis on October 1, 2017.
-The rate schedule will become final upon approval by FERC.
+On April 6, 2017, SEPA published a proposed capacity rate decrease in the Federal Register which became effective on October 1, 2017.
+The rate schedule was approved by FERC on January 25, 2018.